nodejs/node/doc/api/buffer.markdown

 Set `noAssert` to true to skip validation of `value` and `offset`.
 This means that `value` may be too large for the specific function and `offset` may be beyond the end of the Buffer leading to the values being silently dropped.
 This should not be used unless you are certain of correctness.
-Defaults to `false`.

 ## buffer.INSPECT_MAX_BYTES

-* Number, Default: 50
+* {Number} Default: 50

 Returns the maximum number of bytes that will be returned when `buffer.inspect()` is called.
 This can be overridden by user modules.
 See